eamena-project/eamena-arches-dev/talks/2024-jcaa/paper.md

 **Arches** ~ **EAMENA** .
-**EAMENA** ~ **Arches** by providing the localisation in Arabic (`ar`), French (`fr`) and Central Kurdish (`cbk`)....
+**EAMENA** ~ **Arches** by providing the and ....
 The `citation generator` plugin was designed to help non-Western EAMENA contributors have a simple way to publish their research in Western peer-reviewed journals by following a path starting with data entry, Zenodo repository, LLM ~ data paper models, PCI recommendation and finally, publication of data paper and research paper.
 **EAMENA**.

 ## Case Study